 Exceptional Lives provides a FREE IEP Guide for individuals with disabilities and their families.
 The Guide walks you through the IEP process step by step.
 It also provides access to a full list of terms, keywords, and insights from a team of special education experts.

-If you have not yet explored this incredible tool, click the button below to start your own personalized Guide, today!
+If you have not yet explored this incredible tool you can Start the IEP Guide today!

 If you are working diligently for your child and have exhausted the top four tips without any progress, an education advocate may be the best next step for your family.
 Education advocates are experienced professionals who help families work with their schools.
 When hiring an advocate, make sure they are experienced, know about your child’s school district and disability, and take the time to get to know your family.

 Advocate services are not provided by the state or district, so be sure to ask for references and information about their fees.